Lexicon

 ORIGINAL

-Nested, competing jurisdictions with exit rights between them—polycentric governance at every scale, from the neighborhood to the protocol layer.
-The fractal polis constrains power not by monopolizing sovereign function but by pluralizing it: many possible authorities, choice among them, exit if none satisfies.
-At each scale, the same pattern repeats: bounded jurisdiction, receipt requirements, fork rights if governance fails.
+Nested, competing jurisdictions with exit rights between them — polycentric governance at every scale, from the neighborhood to the protocol layer.
+At each level, the same pattern repeats: bounded jurisdiction, receipt requirements, fork rights if governance fails.
 A user dissatisfied with a platform can exit to competitors; a community dissatisfied with a protocol can fork; a jurisdiction dissatisfied with a federation can secede with portable primitives intact.
-The key insight is that monopoly, not authority itself, is the enemy of freedom.
-The fractal polis does not abolish governance but multiplies it—creating an ecology of competing orders where accountability emerges from the credible threat of departure.
-Power cannot abuse what it cannot trap.
-This is Ostrom's polycentric governance extended to the digital substrate: not one sovereign but many, not one jurisdiction but layers, not exit as exile but exit as political voice made structural.
+Monopoly, not authority itself, is the enemy of freedom.
+The fractal polis does not abolish governance but multiplies it, creating an ecology of competing orders where accountability emerges from the credible threat of departure.
+This is Ostrom's polycentric governance extended to the digital substrate: not one sovereign but many, not one jurisdiction but layers, not exit as exile but exit as political voice encoded in the protocol.

 Freedom Needs Receipts